 An estimated 250,000 people live the island of Idjwi in the Democratic Republic of the Congo (DRC).
 The island has no broadband infrastructure, and lesser than 10 homes have a computer.
 The cost of smartphones and 3G access is too high for most on the island, who survive on less than US$ 1 a day.

-The Democratic Republic of Congo is also among countries with incredibly low broadband penetration, with only 7% of users having access to broadband connections per the GSMA.
+The Democratic Republic of Congo is also among countries with incredibly low broadband penetration, with only 7 percent of users having access to broadband connections per the GSMA.
+The DRC was ranked by a Global Finance Magazine

 Lack of availability of devices: Most residents in Idjwi did not have a device that could access the Internet.
 Less than ten homes had access to a laptop or computer that could be connected to the Internet, and most users used legacy phones that were unsuitable for mobile broadband usage.